The Anatomy Of A Doctor Visit

 IT’S ALL IN THE HISTORY

 Once I’ve had my patient list their complaints, we start discussing the details of each.
 The medical history, I teach medical students, remains the most powerful diagnostic tool we have.
 Most students are skeptical of this for a long time, thinking diagnoses are mostly made with technology.
-Certainly, I acknowledge when they say this, technology has dramatically increased our ability to make many diagnoses.
+Certainly, I acknowledge when I hear them say this, technology has dramatically increased our ability to make many diagnoses.
 But with it has come an unintended consequence: an increased likelihood that providers will exhibit lazy thinking.
 Why bother to consider the diagnostic possibilities past a certain level of detail, after all, if you can simply order a test to get the right answer?

-The reason, it turns out, is that if you apply technology with insufficient forethought, not only will you order a plethora of unnecessary tests on the way to the diagnosis, you may very well miss the diagnosis entirely.
+The answer, it turns out, is that if you apply technology with insufficient forethought, not only will you order a plethora of unnecessary tests on the way to the diagnosis, you may very well miss the diagnosis entirely.
 As just one example, consider pain—something that often has a functional cause rather than an anatomic cause, rendering the all-too-often mindlessly ordered CT scan useless.
 Unfortunately, I’ve lost count of the number of times I’ve had medical students suggest ordering abdominal CT scans without knowledge of a single qualifying detail of a patient’s abdominal pain.
 This thought error may be forgivable in medical students (it’s my job, after all, to train them), but I’ve seen many medical residents commit the same kind of error.
-I’ve come to believe it doesn’t happen just because ordering a CT scan is easier than thinking, or even that residents are terribly rushed (which they are), but rather because many newly minted doctors simply haven’t yet learned to trust the data the medical history offers them.
-It’s a trust that seems only to develop gradually with experience.
+I’ve come to believe it doesn’t happen just because ordering a CT scan is easier than thinking or even that residents are terribly rushed (which they are), but rather because many newly minted doctors simply haven’t yet learned to trust the data the medical history offers them.
+It’s a trust that seems only to develop with experience.

 Nevertheless, each fact a health care provider gathers in the taking of a medical history is, in fact, a test itself.
 When I ask a 55-year-old man complaining of chest pain if he gets it with exertion and he says yes, in the right clinical setting that positive result carries as much prognostic value as a stress test.
 With each subsequent question, I adjust up or down the likelihood of the various diagnoses I’m considering until I arrive at a final “pretest” probability for each.
 The term “pretest” probability is used to indicate the probability of a disease being present that’s been calculated from the history alone, before more traditional tests are ordered.
 But it’s a misleading term in one sense because the testing has long since already begun—with the first question I asked.

 Interestingly, the amazing advances in technology we’ve enjoyed in the last fifty years have added far more to our ability to treat than to diagnose.
-Which is why training medical students to take a thorough medical history will always remain relevant: no matter how much better our diagnostic tests become, we only know to order them in the first place because the history we gather first leads us to consider the diagnosis they’re able to make.
+This is why training medical students to take a thorough medical history will always remain relevant: no matter how much better our diagnostic tests become, we only know to order them in the first place because the history we gather first leads us to consider the diagnosis they’re able to make.
 Medicine, it turns out, isn’t a science at all, but rather the art of applying science to symptoms in such a way that yields us a diagnosis.